DCC-EX/dcc-ex.github.io/docs/purchasing/include__ex-csb1-pricing.md

 Prices typically do not include tax and shipping.

-`Click here for ordering in quantity of if you wish to become a official reseller </purchasing/become-a-dealer>`{.interpreted-text role="doc"}.
+`Click here for ordering in quantity of if you wish to become a official reseller </purchasing/become-a-dealer>`.